Tourism in Gabon: National parks

 Gabon's 13 national parks range from regions along its coastline, where hippopotamuses play on untouched beaches, to forest clearings home to "naive" gorillas.

 Statistics

-In 2000, there were about 2,450 hotel rooms.
+In 2000, there were about 2,450 hotel rooms in Gabone.
 Roughly 155,000 tourists arrived that year, and tourism receipts totaled about $7 million.
 The year before, 120,000 foreigners arrived, with only 1 percent coming for tourism, and it accounted for between one and three percent of the GDP (Gross Domestic Product).
 A visitor is required to have a passport and visa, except if they are from France, Germany, or several African countries.
 They are also to provide evidence of yellow fever vaccination.
 The US Department of State estimated the average daily cost of staying in Gabon's capital of Libreville at $182 per day as of 2002, with expenses elsewhere in the country as low as $70 per day.